meshcloud/collie-hub/kit/azure/pam/README.md

 > security.

-This module is meant to be used with modules like `azure/billing` or `azure/logging` that implement important administrative capabilities and also introduce relevant security groups for manging these capabilities.
+This module is meant to be used with modules like `azure/billing` or `azure/logging` that implement important administrative capabilities and also introduce relevant security groups and security roles for managing these capabilities.

+Thee purpose of this kit module is then to collect the various PAM groups and permissions together and provide a central and cohesive overview.

 <!-- BEGIN_TF_DOCS -->